ava/use-http/docs/README.md

   // Allows caching to persist after page refresh.
 Only supported in the Browser currently.
   persist: false,

+  // this would basically call `await response.json()`
+  // and set the `data` and `response.data` field to the output
+  responseType: 'json',
+  // OR can be an array.
+It's an array by default.
+  // We will try to get the `data` by attempting to extract
+  // it via these body interface methods, one by one in
+  // this order.
+We skip `formData` because it's mostly used
+  // for service workers.
+  responseType: ['json', 'text', 'blob', 'arrayBuffer'],

   // amount of times it should retry before erroring out
   retries: 3,